Low-energy atmospheric neutrino flux calculation with accelerator-data-driven tuning: Introduction

 Reducing the uncertainty of low-energy atmospheric neutrino flux is important for various physics topics.
 Neutrinos around 0.2--1 GeV can be a main background source of diffuse supernova neutrino background (DSNB) searches~\cite{DSNB}, and $O$(0.1 GeV) neutrinos produce an ultimate background of direct dark matter searches known as "neutrino fog"~\cite{NeutrinoFog}.
 A nonzero CP phase in the lepton sector is predicted to enhance/decrease the neutrino flux around 0.2--1 GeV through atmospheric neutrino oscillation~\cite{HKDR}.
 Oscillation at 2--10 GeV shows enhancement of $\nu_{\mu}\to\nu_{e}$ or $\bar{\nu}_{\mu}\to\bar{\nu}_{e}$, depending on whether the mass hierarchy is normal or inverted~\cite{HKDR}.
 Thus, a new tuning method, different from the conventional $\mu$ tuning, is desirable to reduce the uncertainty in the low-energy region, from $O(0.1)$ GeV to 10 GeV.

 In this study, we tuned the hadron interaction model in the MC based on hadron production data measured in accelerator experiments.
 This new method is expected to improve the uncertainty in low-energy regions because the accelerator data cover large phase space relevant to low-energy neutrino production, as discussed later.
+This approach is also beneficial for oscillation analyses combined with long-baseline experiments, where beam production simulations are tuned using accelerator data.
 To isolate the impact of the new tuning method, we used the same models for all physics inputs other than hadron production as in the previous calculation~\cite{HKKM2015}, including electromagnetic interactions, the Earth's magnetic field, air density, and primary cosmic ray flux.

 We briefly review our flux simulation in Section~\ref{sec:hadr-inter-honda}, particularly the treatment of the hadron interaction in the simulation code.
 In Section~\ref{sec:overv-accel-data}, our accelerator-data-driven tuning method is overviewed.
 The accelerator data used in our study are listed in Section~\ref{sec:accelerator-data}.
 Their coverage of phase space relevant to neutrino production is evaluated in the same section.
 We develop the parameterization to describe the accelerator data in Section~\ref{sec:parameterization}.
 The tuning result is shown in Section~\ref{sec:accel-data-driv-2}, and systematic uncertainties related to the tuning are evaluated in Section~\ref{sec:syst-uncert-1}.
 Section~\ref{sec:summary} concludes our paper.